dkaip/dkaip.github.io/docs/my-thoughts/on-vulkan/on-vulkan.md

 Vulkan&reg; is a low-overhead, cross-platform API, open standard for 3D graphics and computing.
 Vulkan&reg; targets high-performance real-time 3D graphics applications, such as video games, interactive media, and highly parallelized computing.
 {: .fs-5 .fw-300 }

-Wow, that is a great, concise, and pretty complete description of Vulkan&reg;.
+Wow, that is a great, concise, and a pretty complete description of Vulkan&reg;.
 Does it mean more to you than marketing blather?
 If not, read on.
 {: .fs-5 .fw-300 }

 ## Why am I writing this?